dfernandez79/barman/README.md

 * [chains]
 * [dejavu] - actually it was released when I was already working on barman

 All of these libraries had similarities and differences, with more or less features.

 But they were not exactly what I wanted.
 It doesn't means that barman is _better_, it's matter of personal needs and preference, so I encourage you to take a look into those libraries too.

-The _design principles_ that guided the creation of barman are:
+The _guiding design principles_ of barman are:

 * **Keep it simple to understand**.
 For example the concept of _class_ doesn't apply directly to JavaScript, but it's common for programmers that comes from class based programming languages.
 So `Class.create` was preferred over introducing a new term.